rlee0525/TechnicalConceptsForInterviews/Architecture.md

 - Store common queries (e.g. someone's tweets <- no need to hit DB), expensive queries (e.g. trending hashtag), or static data
 - Anything that hits DB hits caching layer first and is stored
 - Cache invalidation such as LRU
+- **Types of caching**
+  - Client caching
+  - CDN caching
+  - Web server caching (reverse proxies, cache requests and return responses without having to contact application servers)
+  - DB caching
+  - Application caching
+    - In-memory caches such as Memcached and Redis are key-value stores between your application and your data storage.
+Since the data is held in RAM, it is much faster than typical databases where data is stored on disk.
+RAM is more limited than disk, so cache invalidation algorithms such as LRU can help invalidate 'cold' entries and keep 'hot' data in RAM.

+    Redis has the following additional features:

+    * Persistence option
+    * Built-in data structures such as sorted sets and lists

+    There are multiple levels you can cache that fall into two general categories: **database queries** and **objects**:

+    * Row level
+    * Query-level
+    * Fully-formed serializable objects
+    * Fully-rendered HTML

+    Generally, you should try to avoid file-based caching, as it makes cloning and auto-scaling more difficult.

+    - Caching at the database query level

+      Whenever you query the database, hash the query as a key and store the result to the cache.
+This approach suffers from expiration issues:

+      * Hard to delete a cached result with complex queries
+      * If one piece of data changes such as a table cell, you need to delete all cached queries that might include the changed cell

+    - Caching at the object level

+      See your data as an object, similar to what you do with your application code.
+Have your application assemble the dataset from the database into a class instance or a data structure(s):

+      * Remove the object from cache if its underlying data has changed
+      * Allows for asynchronous processing: workers assemble objects by consuming the latest cached object

+      Suggestions of what to cache:

+      * User sessions
+      * Fully rendered web pages
+      * Activity streams
+      * User graph data

 **How do I make a website faster?
 Caching & CDN**